-Let us imagine that you have installed the add-on Wholesale and wish to set wholesale prices for your products that will apply depending on the buyer's membership level and the number of product units being ordered.
+Let us imagine that you have installed the Wholesale add-on and wish to set wholesale prices for your products that will apply depending on the buyer's membership level and the number of ordered product units.
 You can, of course, do so by editing the details of each of your products - via the Wholesale pricing tab of the product details.
-However, on large product numbers, it is more convenient to set wholesale prices using the import/export feature.
+However, it is more convenient to set wholesale prices using the import/export feature on large product numbers.

 Let us show, how you can do it.

 For example, you have a product SKU 10000000094 "Oversized Hoodie In Grey" priced at $9.99, and you want to set the following wholesale pricing tiers for it:

 5 or more units (for all customers) - $8.99

 10 or more units (for all customers) - $7.50

 10 or more units (for customers of the Wholesaler membership level) - $6.50

 In the Wholesale pricing section, this setup would look as follows:

 We will achieve the same result without editing the Wholesale pricing section directly.
 Let's do it: